Adult

 Community-acquired pneumonia (CAP)

-CURB65: Confusion (AMT 8 or less), Urea greater than 7, Resp rate 30 or more, BP less than 90 systolic or 60 or less diastolic, Age 65 years or older
+CURB65: Confusion (AMT 8 or less), Urea greater than 7mmol/L, Resp rate 30 breaths per minute or more, BP less than 90mmHg systolic or 60mmHg or less diastolic, Age 65 years or older

 - Take blood cultures and appropriate samples (e.g. pus, pleural fluid) for culture